trucki-eu/RS485-Interface-for-Sun-GTIL2-1000/README.md

 The requirements for the SMD630 mode are:

-The modbus ID on the RS485 interface pcb is set to ID:16, R19/J5 is close to use the RS485 port
+The modbus ID on the RS485 interface pcb is set to ID:16, R19/J5/(switch to RS485) is closed to use the RS485 port

 ![Overview SDM630Mode](/assets/images/SDM630mode.PNG)